What’s For Breakfast?

 Geography, maps, and navigational instruments allowed Europeans to see the world in a new way.
 These navigational instruments included the astrolabe, the quadrant, the compass, and the use of longitude and latitude to create accurate maps and charts.

 Medical books — especially by Ibn Sina, al-Razi, and al-Zahrawi — and some classical Greek works, lifted the cloud of superstition over illness.
 What’s more, descriptions of diseases and cures, surgery, and pharmacy — the art of preparing medicines — helped develop a medical profession in Europe.
+More than anything else, the spread of medical texts spread the science and culture of Islamic Spain.

 Modern writers Francis and Joseph Gies summarize the importance of translation work taking place in Spain after the Christian conquest of Toledo in 1085: